slackapi/bolt-python/docs/README.md

 ├── src/
 │   ├── pages/ (stuff that isn't docs.
 This is empty for this repo!)
 │   └── theme/ (only contains the 404 page)
-├── docusaurus.config.js (main config file. also where to set navbar/footer) └── sidebar.js (manually set where the docs are in the sidebar.)
+├── docusaurus.config.js (main config file)
+├── footerConfig.js (footer. go to main repo to change) ├── navbarConfig.js (navbar. go to main repo to change)└── sidebar.js (manually set where the docs are in the sidebar.)
 ```

 A cheat-sheet: